 It has been our experience that Iron as Carbonyl is far less likely to cause any GI side effects.
 For this reason, people who are taking iron for energy can continue taking it and slowly build up their iron stores.
 No vitamin regimen is effective if you don’t take continue to take the vitamins!

 Another key issue when considering taking iron for energy or other reasons, is its absorption.
 Your GI tract is much more likely to absorb iron when it is paired with vitamin C. The acidity of the C creates an environment in your stomach that is more favorable for the iron being taken into your blood stream.
 For this reason, eating foods high in Vitamin C (citrus fruits, tomatoes, kiwi, spinach, peppers) or taking vitamin C (250mg) is essential to actually use the iron you are ingesting.
-See below for a recipe for Spinach Salad with Citrus Dressing, a great food source for iron paired with Vitamin C. Any good vitamin regimen will also contain vitamin C in addition to iron, in order to help your body properly absorb the iron.
+See below for a recipe for Spinach Salad with Citrus Dressing, a great food source for iron paired with Vitamin C. Any good custom vitamin regimen for energy and fatigue will also contain vitamin C in addition to iron, in order to help your body properly absorb the iron.

 How much iron do I need?